 Why Visit the Madame Tussauds in London?

 Of all Madame Tussauds museums, visiting the oldest one with the oldest of all wax figures gives the best feeling.
 If you’re after a thrilling trip, get to see the museum’s Chamber of Horrors.
 More importantly, enjoy the great waxworks that resembled Queen Elizabeth II, Audrey Hepburn, Muhammad Ali, and even Darth Vader, King Kong, Spider-Man, and Iron Man.

 A little preparation will go a long way for your Madame Tussauds visit.
 Even if you’re just in the city for the weekend, planning can help you make the most out of your time and money.
 Below are some tips to ensure a hassle-free trip:

 The good news is that the museum is near many hotels.
 One of which is the London House hotel.
-The said hotel is just one taxi ride or one subway trip to the Marylebone Road.
-Aside from its location, the hotel boasts charming exterior and interior.
+The said hotel is just one taxi ride or one subway trip to Marylebone Road.
+Aside from its location, the hotel boasts a charming exterior and interior.
 It’s within a peaceful neighborhood as well.